thiagofigcosta/Samba-4-AD-DC-on-CentOS-Server-from-scratch/README.md

 My domain will be `intra.it`

-linux username = toto
+Linux username = toto
-linux password = toto
+Linux password = toto
-linux root password = toto
+Linux root password = toto
 samba administrator password = Toto123

 **On virtual box with NAT network the gateway is the first address of the network, in this scenario is 192.168.0.1**

 ## Configuring the Server ##

->- Install virtual box, and create one machine for the server, one for the linux client and one for windows client
+>- Install virtual box, and create one machine for the server, one for the Linux client and one for Windows client
 >- Configue the network to NAT Network
 >- Enable bidirecional clipboard on the machines, it can be very useful
->- Install CentOS and Windows on its own machines
+>- Install install CentOS and Windows on its own machines

 ## Configuring the server ##

-### Updating ###
+### Starting ###
-1. Feel safer by taking snapshots of the machine after important steps
+1. Fill safer by taking snapshots of the machine after important steps
-2. Login as root **every following step is made on root user**
+2. Login as root on a terminal **every following step is made on root user**

 ```
 sudo su
 ```

-2. Open a terminal and add the EPEL repository:
+2. Add the EPEL repository:

 ```
 yum install -y epel-release
 ```

-3. Update all packets:
+3. Update all packets (optional):

 ```
 yum update